sunfounder/robot-hat/docs/source/battery.rst

 This is a custom battery pack made by SunFounder consisting of two 18650 batteries with a capacity of 2000mAh.
-The connector is PH2.0-3P, which can be charged directly after being inserted into the shield.
+The connector is XH2.54 3pin, which can be charged directly after being inserted into the shield.

 **Features**

-* Battery charge: 5V/2A
+* Composition: Li-ion
-* Battery output: 5V/5A
+* Battery Capacity: 2000mAh, 14.8Wh
-* Battery capacity: 3.7V 2000mAh x 2
+* Battery Weight: 90.8g
-* Battery life: 90min
+* Number of Cells: 2
-* Battery charge time: 130min
+* Connector: XH2.54 3pin
-* Connector: PH2.0, 3P
+* Over-discharge protection: 6.0V